-The Prize, sponsored by Unilever Safety & Environmental Assurance Centre (SEAC), is awarded annually to an individual who has demonstrated outstanding contribution to translational microbiology.
+The Prize, sponsored by Unilever’s Safety and Environmental Assurance Centre (SEAC), is awarded annually to an individual who has demonstrated an outstanding contribution to translational microbiology.
 The recipient is awarded £1,000.

-Nominations for the 2022 Prize Lectures and the 2023 Prize Medal are now open.
-To find out how to nominate visit the Prizes section of the website for information.
+Nominations for the 2023 Prize Lectures and the 2024 Prize Medal will open in early 2022.
+To find out more about the nomination process visit the Prizes section of the website.

 Opportunity for early career microbiologists

 Would you like to contact one of the Prize Lecture Winners and ask them about their work?
-We are looking for members of the ECM Forum to interview the Prize Winners and write a Prize Winner Q and A to be published on the Society’s website.
-Please contact us at [email protected] by no later than 16 December if you would like to take up this professional development opportunity.
+We are looking for members of the ECM Forum to interview the Prize Winners and write a Prize Winner Q&A to be published on the Society’s website.
+Please contact us at [email protected] by no later than 10 January 2022 if you would like to take up this professional development opportunity.